The due date for this codelet is Sunday, Oct 5 at 11:59PM.

 from the course website and open

 it.
-You will find these instructions and codelet3.py
+You will find these instructions, codelet3.py

 and include a file called codelet3.pdf